K2GQ/k2gq.github.io/about.md

 subtitle: Roseland Amateur Radio Club
 ---

+**Roseland Amateur Radio Club History**

+The Roseland Amateur Radio Club has been a part of the community for over 75 years, originating in the post-World War II era when it was founded by Doc Schwalbe.
+The club has been a consistent presence, offering its services to the community ever since.

+In 1958, the Roseland Club affiliated itself with the American Radio Relay League (ARRL), marking our commitment to the world of amateur radio and the values it represents.
+This relationship has been carefully maintained over the years.

+The year 2015 was a pivotal point in our club's history, as we renewed our commitment to serving the community through emergency communications.
+This initiative also brought together individuals with a shared interest in ham radio, community service, communications, electronics, and digital technology, solidifying the bond among club members.

+We warmly invite you to join us at one of our upcoming meetings to learn more about the world of amateur radio and how you can get involved in this rewarding hobby.

+Stay tuned for more insights into our club's history and the significant moments that have shaped our journey.

-## The Roseland Amateur Radio Club meets Wednesday, 7:00 PM monthly at:
+# The Roseland Amateur Radio Club meets Wednesday, 7:00 PM monthly at:

 The Roseland Office of Emergency Management<br/>
 300 Eagle Rock Avenue, Roseland, NJ 07068-1719<br/>
 **guests and new members are always welcome!**<br/>
 Please check our [club calendar](/calendar.md) to see our next in-person meeting date.

-## Weekly Club Net: 146.595 (+1.0 MHz), 127.3 Hz
+# Weekly Club Net: 146.595 (+1.0 MHz), 127.3 Hz

 **7 PM ET Wednesdays, open to all.**

 We thank and honor Doctor Alvin Friedland, NE2S; George Murillo Jr, W2PQC; the St. Barnabas Amateur Radio Club & St. Barnabas Control Operators for their contributions to Amateur Radio and for the use of this repeater.

 **Current Officers:**